Top

 Use Flows for Product tours and Tutorials

-Use Flows for sequential actions.
-For example: Product tour, Tutorials, and UI guidance.
+Use Flows for sequential actions, such as Product Tours, Tutorials, and UI guidance.

 Use simple descriptive names for Flows

-Name every Flow clearly for easy retrieval during search.
-Use simple descriptive words that your audience is likely to use.
+Name each Flow clearly for easy retrieval during searches.
+Use simple descriptive words that the audience is likely to use.
 Keep the title short.
-Use gerunds.

 Name clearly11